MarineMorales/Gaming/README.md

 **Python Main Mechanics**: We introduce the AI simulation testing.

+**9. Hungry Kitten**

+**Rules**: Your feline friend is on a mission to catch five juicy birds before settling down for a well-deserved nap.
+As your Hungry Kitty roams around the house patio in pursuit of its prey, it will come across various types of food to keep its energy up.
+Scrumptious delights such as chicken, tuna, and shrimp will help your kitty grow larger, while toxic treats like broccoli, chocolate, and onions will make it sick and shrink in size.
+Watch out!
+As your kitty grows, so does its hitbox, increasing the chances of accidentally consuming toxic food.
+Feeling stuck?
+Click anywhere on the screen to make new items appear - but beware!
+Both delicious and toxic foods may materialize with each click.
+Control your Hungry Kitty using either the WASD keys or arrow keys on your keyboard, and press ESC to exit the game.
+Have fun and enjoy this delightful adventure!

+**Python Main Mechanics**: Unlike our text-based games, this game has graphics and music and uses the mouse.
+To to delve into the world of interactive media creation, we use Pygame.
+Pygame is a popular Python library specifically designed for writing video games.
+It provides modules for handling graphics, sound, and input devices, enabling developers to create games and multimedia applications in Python with relative ease.
+Pygame introduces concepts like game loops, event handling, and rendering, which are fundamental in game development.

 ## How to run the python games in your Command Prompt

 The python version are the files finishing with the .py extensions.